WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 85. What is redux-saga?

 - redux-saga is library that allows you to handle side effects in a Redux application by using generator functions.
 It provides a way to handle async actions and to separate the logic for handling side effects from the rest of the application.

+## 86. What is Redux Thunk?

+- Redux Thunk is middleware that allows you to write action creators that return a function instead of an action.
+This function can then be used to perform async logic and dispatch other actions.